mstksg/inCode/copy/entries/monad-plus-3.md

 y` is the same as `f x`.
 </aside>

-Even though the syntax is slightly cumbersome and not too clean, it is important to remember here that what we are doing is simply defining the journey `makeNMoves` as the result of taking `n` `makeMove` journeys one after the other.
+Even though the syntax is not the cleanest, it is important to remember here that what we are doing is simply defining the journey `makeNMoves` as the result of taking `n` `makeMove` journeys one after the other.
+The same as that very first do block.

 ### isFinalSol